 These ladies were pretty upfront about how they wanted to get me interested in joining the LDS church.
 But they weren’t pushy or rude about it.
 When I said I wanted to move on, they wished me a pleasant farewell.
 And I enjoyed the opportunity to chat with young women who had learned a second language and moved halfway across the globe for their faith.

-The most amusing part to me was that one of the young women said I might be interested in the Mormon concept of the Eternal Family.
+The most amusing part to me was that one of the young women said I might be interested in the LDS concept of the Eternal Family.
 I gathered this means that even after you die, you’ll be with your family forever and ever.
 I can’t think of any concept I’d find more horrifying than being stuck with my family through eternity!
 But the Sister Missionaries had no way of knowing this…

 2) are there tours of temple square?